(Biceps Tendonitis/Biceps Tendinitis)

 Bicep Tendinopathy Treatment

 Treatment depends on the type of tendinopathy.
-Importantly, the cause of your tendinopathy needs addressing.
+Notably, the cause of your tendinopathy needs addressing.

 Biceps tendonitis/tendinitis (inflammed tendon), Biceps tenosynovitis (inflammed tendon sheath).